 Consider what systems will need to be put in place to continue operations.
 Perhaps employees can work remotely from data you have saved to the cloud.
 Maybe you will need to buy or lease new equipment and facilities.

 Remember — disaster response is only as strong as its communications system.
-Business priorities in a disaster are always going to include communicating with customers, communicating to the market and communicating with each other.
+Business priorities in a disaster are always going to include communicating with customers, communicating with the market, and with each other.

 It’s important that the communications system functions in a disaster more or less how it would under normal circumstances.
 Those displaced by the event should be able to use communications from their home or temporary locations as if they were sitting in a desk or office.

-A CIO should be vigilant about disaster preparedness.
+Top CIOs are vigilant when it comes to disaster preparedness.
 Any event or disturbance that can impact the productivity of the enterprise should be considered and planned for.

 The process of analyzing possible threats and preparing for them can be daunting.
 But having a plan in place can ensure your business experiences minimal losses should a disaster occur.
 You can never be too ready for an emergency!